 Start HIV study changes treatment guidelines across the planet

-All HIV-positive people eligible to receive antiretroviral treatment should receive it regardless of CD4 cell count, according to the new British HIV Association (BHIVA) treatment project, the study START HIV, That changes HIV guidelines.
+All HIV-positive people eligible for antiretroviral treatment should receive it, regardless of their CD4 cell count, according to the new treatment project of the British HIV Association (BHIVA), the study START HIV, That changes HIV guidelines.

-The new draft guidelines, published for consultation this week, say that someone who lives with HIV, and who understands the seriousness of commitment to treatment, and is ready, psychically speaking, to start what changes him to HIV-positive treatment guidelines, the study, you should receive treatment.
-The change - from a recommendation to start treatment before the CD4 cell count falls below 350 cells per milliliter of blood for a treatment for all seropositive - follows the results of the START HIV study, an international study intensely expected when to start treatment.
+The new draft guidelines, published for consultation this week, says that someone who lives with HIV, and who understands the seriousness of the commitment to treatment, and is ready, psychically speaking, to begin what changes the seropositive treatment guidelines, the start study, must receive treatment.
+The shift - from a recommendation to start treatment before the CD4 cell count drops below 350 cells per cubic milliliter of blood, to treatment for all HIV-positive people - follows the results of the START HIV study, an international study intensely expected when to start treatment.

-Two other recent studies, the Early Study and HPTN 052, also influenced the decision to offer treatment to all as the results of the start HIV study say.
+Two other recent studies, the Temprano study and HPTN 052, also influenced the decision to offer treatment to everyone as the results of the start HIV study say.

-Temprano, a study in West Africa showed that starting treatment at a cell count CD4 above 500 reduced the risk of severe disease and death in 44% compared to the beginning of treatment in low CD4 count.
+Temprano, a study in West Africa, showed that starting treatment on a CD4 cell count above 500 reduced the risk of serious illness and death by 44% when compared to starting treatment on a low CD4 count.

-The study HPTN 052 held in sub-Saharan Africa, India, Brazil, Thailand and the United States, showed that early treatment - starting with a CD4 cell count between 350 and 550 - reduced the risk of clinical disease 40%, but It did not significantly reduce the risk of death compared to starting treatment at a count of CD4 cells below 250 cells per cubic milliliter of blood.
+The HPTN 052 study, conducted in sub-Saharan Africa, India, Brazil, Thailand and the United States, showed that early treatment - starting with a CD4 cell count between 350 and 550 - reduced the risk of clinical disease by 40%, but did not significantly reduce the risk of death when compared to starting treatment at a CD4 cell count below 250 cells per cubic milliliter of blood.